June 7, 2019

 Different materials will have different rates at which they will dry out.
 Also, materials will respond differently to temperature and moisture content.
 If different materials are placed alongside each other differential movement and cracking can occur.

 In recent years we have seen an increase in the number of people wanting to build extensions of oak and sometimes green oak is used.
-This is oak that has not been subjected to extensive seasoning and has not been kiln dried.
+This is oak that has not been subjected to extensive seasoning and has not been kiln-dried.
 It will therefore still have some drying out to go through.
 If the design of the building does not allow for such movement significant cracks can occur where the oak abuts plaster or other materials.

-We also know that metal can have a significant response to temperature and where there are metal elements incorporated in a structure these might expand or contact at different rates to the surrounding masonry etc. This then can lead to cracking at or close to the interface of the different materials.
+We also know that metal can have a significant response to temperature and where there are metal elements incorporated in a structure these might expand or contract at different rates to the surrounding masonry etc. This then can lead to cracking at or close to the interface of the different materials.

 Sometimes one sees these two words used almost as if they mean the same thing.